Unknown6656/roslyn/concepts/docs/concepts.md

 ##Haskell Overloads

-The Haskell declaration of class `Eq a` implicitly declares the overloaded operations induced by class `Eq a`’s members.
+The Haskell declaration of class `Eq a` implicitly declares the overloaded operations induced by class `Eq a` 's members.

 ```Haskell
     (==)                    :: (Eq a) => a -> a -> Bool